 Alumni and friends who invest in the Michael C. Carlos Museum at Emory University support the museum’s status as a destination for world-class collections, original scholarly research, innovative public education programs, and critically acclaimed exhibitions.
 The generosity of our donors honors the work of distinguished curators and staff, engaged faculty, and dedicated volunteers who are committed to preserving and sharing the stories of civilization.

-The museum’s top fund-raising priorities for 2013, according to Director Bonnie Speed, are outlined below.
+The museum’s top fund-raising priorities, according to Director Bonnie Speed, are outlined below.

 • Increase endowment funding for collections, special exhibitions, and education outreach programs.